cryptoheini/cryptoheini.github.io/README.md

 The crypto world is not so different to what you already know.
 You are able to open accounts quite easy (this is your address) and you can access it via a secret ("private key").
 With your secret you can send around money between exchanges and some shops will make paymants via crypto available to purchase items.

 # Trading
-- I suggest to not trade crypto currencies.
+- For beginners I suggest to not trade crypto currencies.
 This is hard and most likely you will loose some money doing it.
 The profits from advanced traders will come from beginners like you :)
 - Every trade could be a taxable event.
 Please make sure you document every trade (losses/profits) and know what kind of taxes you need to pay for it.

 # Wallets